 4. ECC vs Non-ECC RAM

-The final, relatively important, RAM characteristic that you can find from your motherboard specs is whether it can support ECC (Error Correction Code) memory or not.
+The final, relatively important RAM characteristic from your motherboard specs is whether it can support ECC (Error Correction Code) memory.

-ECC RAM are expensive and specialized RAM modules that are more reliable than your average RAM sticks.
+ECC RAM is an expensive and specialized RAM module that is more reliable than your average RAM stick.

-These are used in enterprise grade PCs, servers and Data Centers where there is no room for data corruption.
+These are used in enterprise-grade PCs, servers, and Data Centers without room for data corruption.

-With Intel, however, ECC RAM is supported ONLY by server grade motherboard such as those featuring the C series chipset i.e C242 Gigabyte MX32-BS0.
+With Intel, however, ECC RAM is supported ONLY by server-grade motherboards such as those featuring the C series chipset, i.e., C242 Gigabyte MX32-BS0.

 Also Read: